MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 ### Calling

 Resource accounts can be enabled for public switched telephone network (PSTN) the same way you enable a regular user.
-See [Calling in Microsoft Teams](/microsoftteams/cloud-voice-landing-page) for more information.
+For more information, see [Calling in Microsoft Teams](/microsoftteams/cloud-voice-landing-page).

 > [!NOTE]
 > We recommend turning off voicemail for shared devices by assigning a calling policy to the resource accounts.
 See [Calling policies in Teams](../teams-calling-policy.md) for more information.

 ### Conditional Access

-Resource accounts for Teams devices are impacted by conditional access, you may need to make modifications to your existing policies to ensure your resource accounts are secure and functional.
-See [Conditional access for Teams devices](/microsoftteams/rooms/conditional-access-and-compliance-for-devices) for more information on supported configurations and changes you may need to make.
+Resource accounts for Teams devices can be impacted by conditional access.
+You may need to make modifications to your existing policies to ensure your resource accounts are secure and functional.
+For more information on supported configurations and changes you may need to make, see [Conditional access for Teams devices](/microsoftteams/rooms/conditional-access-and-compliance-for-devices).

 > [!NOTE]
 > Teams shared devices do not support Security defaults in Entra ID.
 Use conditional access to secure your environment and Teams shared devices.